ZsoltMolnarrr/BetterCombat/README.md

 ## Custom attributes

-If you want custom behaviour for your weapon, you can create them from scratch.
+If you want unique behaviour for your weapon, you can create attributes from scratch.

 The content of your weapon attributes JSON file is parsed into an [AttributesContainer](https://github.com/ZsoltMolnarrr/BetterCombat/blob/main/src/main/java/net/bettercombat/api/AttributesContainer.java) object.